Harry Turtledove

-Harry Norman Turtledove (born June 14, 1949) is an American author who is best known for his work in the genres of alternate history, historical fiction, fantasy, science fiction, and mystery fiction.
-He is a student of history and completed his PhD in Byzantine history.
-His dissertation was on the period 565–582.
+Harry Norman Turtledove (born June 14, 1949) is an American historian and author who is best known for his work in the genres of alternate history, historical fiction, fantasy, science fiction, and mystery fiction.
 He lives in Southern California.

 In addition to his birth name, Turtledove writes under a number of pen names: Eric Iverson, H. N. Turteltaub, Dan Chernenko, and Mark Gordian.
 He began publishing novels in the realm of fantasy starting in 1979 and continues to write in the 2020s.

 Early life

 Turtledove was born in Los Angeles, California, on June 14, 1949, and grew up in Gardena, California.
 His paternal grandparents, who were Romanian Jews, had first emigrated to Winnipeg, Manitoba, before moving to California.
 He was educated in local public schools during his early life.

-After dropping out during his freshman year at California Institute of Technology, Turtledove attended UCLA, where he completed his undergraduate degree and received a PhD in Byzantine history in 1977.
+After dropping out during his freshman year at California Institute of Technology, Turtledove attended the University of California, Los Angeles, where he completed his undergraduate degree and received a PhD in Byzantine history in 1977.
 His dissertation was entitled The Immediate Successors of Justinian: A Study of the Persian Problem and of Continuity and Change in Internal Secular Affairs in the Later Roman Empire During the Reigns of Justin II and Tiberius II Constantine (AD 565–582).